 Development Board The motherboard is used to mount your chosen wireless module, providing the RS-232 interface and access to all the module interface pins.
-USB cable Can ONLY be used as one of the power options for the Dev Kit via the on-board connector.
-Serial cable RS-232 interface cable to provide the communication between your host PC and your choice of wireless module.
-The serial cable can also be used as an option to power the motherboard and module from pin 9.
-Bluetooth USB adapter FREE USB Class 1 Bluetooth v2.0 adaptor (Laird part # BRBLU03-010A0).
-Has native support for Microsoft Bluetooth software stacks (Windows XP SP2 and later).
-EZURIO/ Laird Terminal application PC-based terminal emulation software, specifically designed to help the development and diagnostics of applications on the Laird range of modules.
-Web link card for documentation Instructions on the web links to download documentation including DVK user guide, board design circuit diagrams, user manuals, quick start guides, and product videos.
+USB cable The USB cable can ONLY be used to provide power for the Dev Kit via the on-board connector.
+Serial cable RS-232 interface cable to provide communication between your host pc and your choice of wireless module.
+The serial cable can also be used to power the motherboard and module from pin 9.
+Bluetooth USB adapter Development Kit includes a free USB Bluetooth adaptor, Laird part # BRBLU03-010A0.
+This robust, Class 1 Bluetoothv2.0 Adapter has native support for Microsoft Bluetooth software stacks since Windows XP SP2.

-CB-BT730-SA

-Or

-CB-BT730-SC

-Depending upon the DVK part number (SA or SC), one of these carrier boards is included.
-This is the small SMT Bluetooth module mounted onto a host PCB carrier board that terminates in a Hirose 40 pin connector on its base to allow simple, removable connectivity to the mating development motherboard.
-This part is for evaluation purposes ONLY; it cannot be purchased on its own.

-Note: The carrier board inverts the Reset logic generated on the development board (to Active high for Reset).
+CB-BT740-SA OR CB-BT740-SC Depending upon the end DVK part number one of these carrier boards will be included.
+This is simply the small SMT Bluetooth module mounted onto a host PCB carrier board that terminates in a Hirose 40 pin connector on its base to allow simple, removable connectivity to the mating Development Motherboard.
+This may not be bought alone and is for evaluation purposes ONLY.
+Note: The Carrier Board inverts the Reset logic generated on the Development board (to Active high for Reset).
+EZURiO / Laird Terminal application PC-based terminal emulation software, specifically designed to help the development and diagnostics of applications on the Laird range of modules.
+Web link Card for Documentation Instructions on the web links to download extensive documentation including Development Kit user guide, board design circuit diagrams, User Manuals and quick start guides and product videos.
+External Antenna External antenna only supplied with DVK-BT740-SC development kit.

-External Antenna

-External antenna supplied only in the DVK-BT730-SC development kit.

-2. WIRELESS MODULE DEVELOPMENT BOARD
+2 WIRELESS MODULE DEVELOPMENT BOARD

-The development board allows the Laird Bluetooth module to be connected to a PC.
-The development board provides RS-232 level conversion through a standard 9-way D type connector to all pins of the 40-way Hirose connector supplied on the carrier board onto which the BT73O series module is soldered.
-A separate connector is provided for PCM audio use with the BT73O series modules.
-This 10-way PCM connector is provided for use with external codec boards (not supplied); reference design application notes are available from Laird but Laird does not guarantee the availability of any component mentioned within.
+The development board allows the Laird Bluetooth Module to be connected to a PC.
+The development board provides RS-232 level conversion through a standard 9-way D type connector to all pins of the 40-way Hirose connector supplied on the Carrier Board that the BT73O series module is soldered onto.

-3. GETTING TO KNOW THE DEVELOPMENT BOARD
+3 GETTING TO KNOW THE DEVELOPMENT BOARD